rhjones/cs-data-structures/README.md

 * Create a method that reverses the list.
 It can either return a new reversed list and leave the existing one alone, or reverse the existing list in-place.
 Or try doing both!

 * Upgrade your linked list to a **doubly-linked list**.
 In this variant of the linked list, each element holds references to both the "next" element and the "previous" element.
+You may find that it's much easier to remove a specific value from this kind of list.

 * Done-to-death interview question: Suppose you have a linked list that has been "corrupted" such that the links form a loop &ndash; if you tried to iterate through it, you'd keep going forever.
 Devise an algorithm that, given the first element of a linked list, would detect whether the list contains a loop.